PagerDuty/security-training/docs/for_everyone/index.md

 <input type="checkbox" id="032" /><label for="032">![032](../slides/redacted.jpeg)</label>
 _032-036.
 Redacted slides._

-<span class="redacted">Redacted</span>
+???+ warning "Redacted Content"
-> A series of slides have been redacted here.
+    A series of slides have been redacted here.
 They gave examples of more sophisticated phishing attacks that have been waged against PagerDuty employees, and the indicators we used to detect them.
 We are not including them in the public version to avoid tipping our hand that we detected them.

 ---